facebook

 “For the Lord will not reject forever.
 Although he causes grief, he will have compassion according to the abundance of his steadfast love; for he does not willingly afflict or grieve anyone.” – Lamentations 3:31-33 (NRSV)

-Reflection: These verses remind us of the compassionate nature of God, who, despite allowing grief, does so with the purpose of eventual restoration and not permanent despair.
-They bring comfort by highlighting that God’s actions are rooted in love and ultimately aimed at bringing a greater good for His people.
+Reflection: These verses remind us of God’s compassionate nature.
+Despite allowing grief, God does so with the purpose of eventual restoration and not permanent despair.
+They bring comfort by highlighting that God’s actions are rooted in love and ultimately aimed at bringing greater good for His people.

 John 16:20